flyteorg/flyte/docs/source/gen/flytectl_sandbox_exec.rst

 flytectl sandbox exec
 ---------------------

-Execute non-interactive command inside the sandbox container
+Executes non-interactive command inside the Sandbox container

 Synopsis
 ~~~~~~~~

-Runs non-interactive command inside the Sandbox container and immediately returns the output.
-By default, flytectl exec is present in /root directory inside the Sandbox container.
+Runs non-interactive commands inside the Sandbox container and immediately returns the output.
+By default, "flytectl exec" is present in the /root directory inside the Sandbox container.

 ::

  flytectl sandbox exec -- ls -al

 Usage